 Fostering a Security-First Mindset

-Creating a cyber-resilient remote work culture requires a security-first mindset among all employees.
-This involves regular training and awareness programs to ensure that employees understand the importance of cybersecurity and their role in maintaining it.
-According to a report by CybSafe, 90% of successful cyberattacks are caused by human error, highlighting the need for ongoing education.
+In the cyber-resilient, remote work society, all members must adopt a security-first perspective to adopt a security-by-design paradigm.
+This includes recurrent training and education sessions to effectively inform the employees of the importance of cybersecurity and their engagement in maintaining it.
+According to a report from CybSafe, 90% of successful cyberattacks are due to human error, which reveals the empirical necessity for continuing training.

 Encouraging Collaboration Between IT and Employees